dark-nova/Chrome-OS-board2device/README.md

 This project scrapes data from the [Developer Information page][CROSDEV] for *[ChromeOS][CROS]* and exports to JSONs.

-The keys are the board names; the values are all devices that fit under that umbrella.
+In each JSON, the keys are the board names.
+Under each key (board name), you will find all devices that belong.

 ## Simplification of Board Names